 - If you and your family regularly feel tired, dizzy, or get headaches during and right after hot showers, you should ask your water supplier to test for the presence of chloroform.
 Chloroform is inadvertently created from chlorine mixing with other compounds in the water.
 It was used for many years in the medical field as an anesthetic to depress the nervous system of patients, until discovered to be toxic.
 Now choloroform is mainly used by criminals to knock out or confuse their victims (Source: Wikipedia).

-When purchasing a water filter for yourself, be sure to consider maintenance requirements and costs as well - all filter units require replacements of their filters periodically, which is a cost added to the original purchase cost.
-But then there will be offset savings from asthma tests or skin dysfunctions (e.g. exzema) - including doctor visits, medications, and skin creams no longer needed - adding to the benefits of purchasing a filter, not to mention the pleasure and relief of being free of the pain of them.
+When purchasing a water filter for your household, be sure to consider maintenance requirements and costs as well.
+All filter units require replacements of their filters periodically, which is a cost added to the original purchase.

-Although production of bottled water uses up to 2,000 times more energy than tap water (according to Canada's Polaris Institute––pg.
-24) water bottlers are more than compensated by the exorbitant profits they are able to make.
-For the environment, though, the increased energy use can be a problem, as are the land and water pollution resulting from discarded, single-use plastic bottles.
+Although production of bottled water uses up to 2,000 times more energy than providing tap water (according to Canada's Polaris Institute––pg.
+24) water bottlers are more than compensated by the exorbitant profits they make.
+For the environment, though, bottled water is a problem, especially because of land and water pollution resulting from discarded, single-use plastic bottles.

-For the consumer, bottled water hazards are associated with health, and that mainly for individuals with low stamina or weakened immune systems.
-Over a period of four years, the Natural Resources Defense Council (NRDC) tested over 1,000 bottles of water and determined that most bottled water is of fairly good quality.
-Only 22% of the brands contained some level of contaminant above state restrictions.
-Read this report for more comprehensive information.
+Healthwise, the Natural Resources Defense Council (NRDC) conducted a four year review of over 1,000 bottles of water from different companies.
+They determined that most bottled water is of fairly good quality—only 22% brands contained some level of contaminant above state restrictions.

-A substantial number of bottled water brands (25% or more) are actually treated tap water.
+- 25% or more of bottled water brands are actually treated tap water.
 Yet consumers are paying up to 10,000 times more money for bottled water than tap.

-Water bottled from mountain spring or groundwater sources runs the risk of contamination by algae and/or molds.
+- Water bottled from mountain springs or groundwater sources runs the risk of being contaminated by algae and/or molds.

 - Incidents of contamination are not required to be reported to the public, whereas contamination of tap water is.
 Between 1999 and 2006, there were over 100 quiet recalls of various brands of bottled water in the US, due to a variety of contaminants and strange smells.